the updAIt - 02.28.26

 Since My Last Article

 In my last article, I said AI was moving from a tool you talk to, into a system that goes and does things on its own.
-I pointed to OpenClaw as proof that this wasn't a future thing — it was already here.
+I pointed to OpenClaw (Clawdbot, Moltbot, OpenClaw) as proof that this wasn't a future thing - it was here.
 I said the big players would chase that direction fast.
-I may have underestimated how fast.
+I was correct on direction... but underestimated how fast.

 OpenClaw was built by one guy, Peter Steinberger, as a side project in November 2025.
-Within weeks it had nearly 200,000 stars on GitHub and 2 million people using it every week.
-Then the chaos started.
+Within weeks it had close to 200,000 stars on GitHub and 2 million people using it every week.

-The same day that announcement dropped, Meta launched Manus Agents — their own autonomous agent product — and Moonshot AI (a major Chinese AI company) launched Kimi Claw, a browser-based version of OpenClaw that runs in the cloud with 5,000 pre-built skills and 40GB of storage.
-Both launched within hours of the OpenAI announcement.
-That is not a coincidence.
-The industry heard the same signal everyone else did and moved immediately.
+The same day that the announcement dropped, Meta launched Manus Agents — their own autonomous agent product — and Moonshot AI (a major Chinese AI company) launched Kimi Claw, a browser-based version of OpenClaw that runs in the cloud with 5,000 pre-built skills and 40GB of storage.
+Both launched within hours of the OpenAI announcement (Zuckerberg was the other finalist for OpenClaw).
+LLMs and tech giants saw the demand and moved quickly.

-• White Claw — Okay, not real.
-But honestly at this point, useful for talking to people who bring up AI at parties.
+- White Claw — Okay, not real.
+But honestly, at this point, useful for talking to people like me who bring up AI at parties.

-One weekend project.
-Less than 60 days.
-A $2 billion acquisition, an OpenAI hire, and more competing products than I can count.
+One weekend project (built upon 40 or so other projects Peter Steinberger had been building).
+And in less than 60 days, an estimated $2 billion acquisition, OpenAI hire, and more competing products than I listed above.

 Most people thinking about AI tools are focused on the wrong number.
 They ask what something costs per month.
 The better question is: what does it cost per task?

 Every time an AI agent does something — reads a document, writes a sentence, searches the web, sends a message — it uses tokens.
 A quick question might use a few hundred.
-A complex task that involves researching competitors, writing a report, and formatting it five different ways could burn tens of thousands.
-Run that across a whole team doing things in the background all day, and your $20/month tool starts looking like an AWS bill.
+Something more complicated and involves researching competitors, writing a report, and formatting it five different ways could burn more than 10,000.
+Apply that across a whole team doing things in the background all day, and your $20/month tool starts looking like an AWS bill.

 AI Agent = Imagine a robot that lives inside your computer.
 You give it a job to do — "research these three competitors and write me a summary" — and it goes and does it on its own.
 You don't click every step.
 It figures it out.
 That's an agent.